happyboomonster/trigonometry-rush/README.md

 A) The Bricks in the level B) The spikes and other inanimate things that hurt you C) The "bounceballs" (I can't think of a better name) D) The BouncePads E) The Portals...
 Then I made a Menu and GameLoop class to link all the stuff I made together.
+Also, I forgot to mention that there are a few more classes that just fade into the background, and don't need to be tampered with much.
+1) BGeffects:  This draws some dark squares and circles in the background, which move slowly and give a better arena scrolling feel.
+2) PostProcessingEffects:  This can add some interesting effects.
+I haven't really developed it much, but it has a lot of potential.
+Everything has to be done by caching what's already onscreen, modifying it, and then pasting it back on the screen.
+3) FGeffects:  This is a class which lets you put moving shapes on the screen which A) run for a certain number of frames B) can grow or shrink in size over time C) can change color over time

-What I want to add:  Changeable cube costumes, and a menu for that.
+What I want to add:  Changeable cube costumes, and a menu for that Controller support
-A front menu [WHAT, I know...
-I don't have a front menu yet  =(  ].
-Controller and custom control setup support.
-Optomisations that speed up my horrible code!  =) .
+Optomisations that speed up my horrible code!  =)
-Make it easier for people to make levels.
+Make it easier for people to make levels (level editor GUI)

 Attribution to various people: